nebari-dev/nebari/docs/source/dev_guide/testing.md

 Vale runs on the GitHub Actions CI to automatically validate the documentation language.
 By default, Vale only checks the modified documentation to ensure that Vale doesn't generate a lot of noise over the Pull Requests.

+# Links Testing

+Make sure to add tests for any links present in error message displayed to the user.
+These tests can be added easily here: `tests/test_links.py`